carlosfgutier/Bamazon/README.md

 # Bamazon
 Bamazon grants you access to the most extensive inventory of anything you can imagine.
-As a costumer, you can purchase any ammount of any of the avaliable items in stock.
+As a costumer, you can purchase any amount of any of the available items in stock.
 If you are a manager, Bamazon lets you check the inventory, add new items for sale, and replenish items that are low in stock.

 ## Instructions
 ### Costumer Sign-in